vmware-tanzu/cartographer/rfc/rfc-0000-allow-resources-to-report-status.md

 2. 'Unhealthy'
 3. 'Unknown'

-It is up to each template author to determine what "success" and "failure" mean for the given resource the template is stamping out.
-"Unknown" strictly represents that Cartographer has not be able to determine success or failure.
+It is up to each template author to determine what "healthy" and "unhealthy" mean for the given resource the template is stamping out.
+"Unknown" strictly represents that Cartographer has not been able to determine healthy or unhealthy.

+Each template will now have a new field in the spec `healthyConditionRule` where authors can specify one of three ways to determine the health of the underlying resource for that template.
+If no `healthyConditionRule` is defined, Cartographer will default to listing the resource as `Healthy` once it has been successfully applied to the cluster and any relevant outputs have been read off the resource.

+The `healthyConditionRule` requires defining one of three fields:
+1. `alwaysHealthy: {}`
+    * If defined, the resource will always be listed as healthy.
+2. `singleConditionType: <condition type>`
+    * If defined, the health of the resource will be determined by the single condition specified
+      * e.g. if it is set to `singleConditionType: Ready`, the resource will be 'Healthy' if `Ready: True` and 'Unhealthy' if `Ready: False`.
+Otherwise, it will be 'Unknown'.
+3. `multiMatch`
-A `ClusterResourceStatusRule` requires defining matchers for both the `Healthy` state and the `Unhealthy` state.
+    * If defined, matchers for both the 'Healthy' state and the 'Unhealthy' state must be defined.
-The matchers in the `Healthy` state are ANDed together, whereas the matchers in the `Unhealthy` state are ORed.
-That is, a resource is considered to be `Healthy` only if _all of_ the matchers are fulfilled, but is considered to be `Unhealthy` if _any one of_ the matchers are fulfilled.
+    * The matchers in the 'Healthy' state are ANDed together, whereas the matchers in the 'Unhealthy' state are ORed.
+      * That is, a resource is considered to be 'Healthy' only if _all of_ the matchers are fulfilled, but is considered to be 'Unhealthy' if _any one of_ the matchers are fulfilled.

-The supported matchers are `matchConditions` and `matchFields`.
+    * The supported matchers are `matchConditions` and `matchFields`.
 Each is an array, and an author can define either or both of these matchers for a given state.

-For `matchConditions`, authors need only define the `type` and `status` of the condition for Cartographer to read.
+    * For `matchConditions`, authors need only define the `type` and `status` of the condition for Cartographer to read.
 In the owner status, the full condition will be reflected (with the `reason`, `message`, etc.)
-For `matchFields`, the spec is based off of `matchFields` in blueprint resource options.
+    * For `matchFields`, the spec is based off of `matchFields` in blueprint resource options.
 Authors need to define the `key` and `operator`, and potentially the `values` (if the operator is `In` or `NotIn`).
 Authors can also optionally define a `messagePath`, which is a path in the resource where Cartographer can pull off a message to display in the owner status.

-Each template will now have a new field in the spec `resourceStatusRuleRef` where authors can specify the `ClusterResourceStatusRule` to use for that template.
-If no `ClusterResourceStatusRule` is defined, Cartographer will default to listing the resource as `Healthy` once it has been successfully applied to the cluster and any relevant outputs have been read off the resource.

-Templates will now also have a status with a `Ready` condition which will be `True` if the referenced `ClusterResourceStatusRule` exists (or if no rule is referenced), and `False` otherwise.
-Blueprints will now wait to report that they are `Ready` until their referenced templates are also `Ready`.
+Each owner's status.resources will now include a `conditions` field.
+To make room for future extensibility, this will be an array of conditions, though this RFC only defines one condition to be included here.
+The condition will be of `type` 'Healthy' and will report a `status` of 'True', 'False', or 'Unknown'.
+The condition will also have a `reason` which will be based off the `healthyConditionRule` as follows:

+* If `alwaysHealthy: {}`, `reason: AlwaysHealthy`.
+* If `singleConditionType: X`, `reason: XCondition`.
+* If `multiMatch: ...`, `reason: (MatchedCondition|MatchedField)`.

+If the `healthyConditionRule` is not `alwaysHealthy`, the condition will also have a message.
+For `singleConditionType`, the message will be propagated from the specified condition.
+For `multiMatch`, the message will specify the value of the matched condition or field, and then display the message of the matched condition or the message at the path specified in `matchFields`.

+In the case of `multiMatch`, if there is more than one matching condition or field that caused the resource to enter it's current state, the first one read will be propagated by Cartographer.

-Each owner will display a new condition in the status called `ResourcesSuceeded` which will only be updated to `True` when all resources in the blueprint be healthy.
+Each owner will display a new condition in the status called `ResourcesHealthy` which will only be updated to `True` when all resources in the blueprint are healthy.
 Cartographer will not update the top level state of an owner to `Ready: True` until `ResourcesHealthy` is `True`.

 # Migration
 [migration]: #migration